Joel-Singh/denison-snake-programming-competition/CONTRIBUTING.md

 This is a C++ project using the [SFML](https://www.sfml-dev.org/tutorials/3.0/) library for graphics and input; CMake for building; [GoogleTest](https://github.com/google/googletest) for testing; and [Doxygen](https://doxygen.nl/) for documentation.

+Code is split in two in the `src/` folder.
+Within `src/lib` are all the files students participating in the competition do not need to worry about.
+While the files in the root of `src/` are ones the students will worry about.

 ### The Main Program

 If you open `src/main.cpp`, you'll notice that it essentially manages the window, draws the graphics, and keeps state around the the `compute_game_logic` function.
 As you can guess, `compute_game_logic` does all the heavy lifting for deciding how snakes move, spawning fruits, etc.